 Head to the Elma Turner Library during opening hours, through the main door and veer left, look for the signs for the Nelson Seed Library on your right, outside the Research Room.
 On top of the set of drawers that houses the seed library you will find Registration Packs.
-These contain three things, a Membership Form, which needs to be filled out and placed in the slot behind the registration packs, a pamphlet about the seed library and a Seed Record Card.
-The seed record card is your personal record of seeds borrowed and returned, please try to fill it out every time you use the library, it help us to identify usage patterns and provide a better service for the community.
+These contain two things, a Membership Form, which needs to be filled out and placed in the slot behind the registration packs and a pamphlet about the seed library.

 Next step is to find your seeds, this can be done in one of two ways.
 Firstly you can look at the catalogue in the blue folder, these also contain additional seed saving information and planting times for the Nelson region.
 The second way is to browse the drawers, the seeds are split into edible and non edible plants, and then organised by common name.
 For example a brandywine tomato will be in the edibles section under T, for tomato.